 Menlee received a B.A. from Columbia University in Political Science.
 He is currently serving in his first year as the 2019-2020 Vice President of the Columbia Black Alumni Council, and volunteers as a mentor for a Columbia founded non-profit organization.
 He is an active alum and remains committed to improving the Columbia experience wherever possible.

-As the Director of Guest Services and Student Center Operations, Lorena works closely with partners across the University including Student Life, Residential Life, Campus Operations, Public Safety, Dining, Environmental Stewardship, and others.
+As the Senior Director of Housing Services and Student Center Operations, Lorena works closely with partners across the University including Student Life, Residential Life, Campus Operations, Public Safety, Dining, Environmental Stewardship, and others.
 Her responsibilities to include academic year, summer, and conference housing assignments and related activities for our 6,000 undergraduate residential students and many guests.
 She began her career at Columbia University in 2012 as part of the Lerner Operations Team.

 Lorena holds a Bachelor's Degree in Civil Engineering from The University of Connecticut and a Master's Degree in Sustainability Management from the Columbia University School of Professional Services.
 Her experience at Columbia, both as an officer of the University and a student/alum inspires her to continuously strive to impact positive change within the campus community.